Find it at: Carrick Hill Drive, Springfield

-If you haven’t been for a wander around the stunning grounds of Carrick Hill DEFINITELY put it on your to do list!
+If you haven’t taken the kids for a wander around the stunning grounds of Carrick Hill DEFINITELY put it on your to do list!

 Located in Springfield, about a 10 minute drive from the city, Carrick Hill is Australia’s most intact twentieth-century heritage house museum and garden.
 It’s approximately 40 hectares of land which includes approximately 26 hectares of native bushland.
 It is gorgeous and you can literally spend a whole day here with the kids wandering the many gardens, having a picnic, exploring the Story Book Trail (see below) and grabbing a coffee and cake from the cafe.